 Observations in Wardley Maps

 Finally, the observations are numbers one to three.

 - Increased Attendee-Speaker interaction – the virtual platform has created a new value proposition.
-Speaker to attendee interaction is easier.
+Speaker-to-attendee interaction is easier.

 - Well-Architected practice helps problem prevention.
 Failure is not an option, so the platform needs to be very robust.
 Don’t custom-build it for a few extra features, play it safe and rent from a market leader.

-- “Need for Knowledge” evolves to “join community”.
+- “Need for Knowledge” evolves to “join the community”.
 We always had a small portion of returning conference attendees that would think of the event as a community, but now this can be expanded and the community can be much more diverse and inclusive – this is a big selling point.